jrmro/AsymmetricEncryption/README.md

 ## Note
 * This class uses OpenSSL for encryption and decryption.
 Make sure OpenSSL is enabled in your PHP configuration.
 * Handle and store the private key securely.
-Do not expose it or hardcode it in your code.
+Do not expose it or hardcode it in your project.

 ## License
 This code is released under the MIT License.